Brother Arab

 Brother Arab is the debut studio album by American hip hop recording artist Arabian Prince.
-It was released on November 28, 1989 through Orpheus Records with distribution via EMI USA, a division of Capitol Records.
-Recording sessions took place at Trax Recording Studios in Hollywood.
-Production was handled entirely by Tim "That Guy" Reid II and Kim "Arabian Prince" Nazel, the latter also served as executive producer.
+It was released on November 28, 1989, through Orpheus Records with distribution via EMI USA, a division of Capitol Records.
+The recording sessions took place at Trax Recording Studios in Hollywood.
+The album was produced by Tim "That Guy" Reid II and Kim "Arabian Prince" Nazel.
 The album spawned three singles: "She's Got a Big Posse", "Situation Critical" and "Gettin' Down"/"Dope Thang".
 Its lead single, "She's Got a Big Posse", peaked at number 9 on the Hot Rap Songs.

 The album made it to number 193 on the Billboard 200 and at number 55 on the Top R&B/Hip-Hop Albums chart in the United States.

+Critical reception

+The Chicago Tribune wrote that the album "has good moments throughout, [but] suffers from the absence of the brilliant minds in the NWA troop."